In addition to the IRBMED offerings, UM offers other research education opportunities. There are non-UM education/training available as well.

 HIPAA Training for UM Researchers

-Michigan Medicine requires a web-based HIPAA training module for the entire workforce, including faculty, staff, students, volunteers, contract employees and others.
+Michigan Medicine requires a web-based HIPAA training module for the entire workforce, including faculty, staff, students, volunteers, contract employees, and others.
 Identify the module most appropriate to your role at the HIPAA Training Website.
-To enter a module in MLearning:
+To enter a module in Cornerstone Learning:

-- Enter “priv” (the beginning of the ‘code’ for the HIPAA modules) and update the “delivery type” to “all.”
-(Other fields can be left at default.)
+- Enter “priv” (the beginning of the ‘code’ for the HIPAA modules) or HIPAA

 UM requires this web-based Program for Education and Evaluation in Responsible Research and Scholarship (PEERRS) be completed by anyone engaged in or associated with human subjects research.
 Key personnel--principal investigators, co-investigators, faculty advisors, study coordinators, and project managers--must complete PEERRs before the IRB can approve a study.
 Responsibility for assuring all others complete PEERRS falls to the principal investigator.
 For more information, visit the PEERRS Website.